 One of the fascinating things for me about the History of Place project is the rise, and sometimes fall, of quite impressive architecture.
 Many of the eight sites we are exploring were built by rich and powerful people (or by the collective will of the public) in response to a strongly held ideal – sometimes religious, sometimes fired up by genuinely progressive ideals about how deaf and disabled people could find a place in society.

-When ideas and attitudes move on, the architecture associated with it can become a white elephant, and may be demolished.
+When ideas and attitudes move on, the architecture associated with them can become a white elephant, and may be demolished.
 Our buildings survived – but often diminished, or changed to new uses by history.

 In search of Maison Dieu